python-hyper/h2/docs/source/basic-usage.rst

   `examples directory`_.
 These examples are a bit more fully-featured, and can be reached from your web browser.
 Try adjusting what they do, or adding new features to them!
+- You may want to make this server reachable from your web browser.
+To do that, you'll need to add proper TLS support to your server.
+This can be tricky, and in many cases requires `PyOpenSSL`_ in addition to the other libraries you have installed.
+Check the `Eventlet example`_ to see what PyOpenSSL code is required to TLS-ify your server.